 Tutors play a key role in building a trusting relationship with their tutees, and are often the students’ key ‘go to’ person.
 Key students have a personalised behaviour plan which are regularly reviewed.
-In addition, students with more prevalent Social, Emotional and Mental Health (SEMD) difficulties, receive targeted support through our in-house Protective Behaviours (PBs) practitioner.
+In addition, students with more prevalent Social, Emotional and Mental Health (SEMH) difficulties, receive targeted support through our in-house Protective Behaviours (PBs) practitioner.

 Northease adopt vertical tutoring.
 This is where a tutor group consists of students of all ages, rather than by groups of the same age.
 This is an evidence-based approach, which supports the development of our students’ Social, Emotional and Mental Health:

-- Behaviour has improved across the school, and teachers and pupils have commented on the calmer atmosphere at the start of
+- Behaviour has improved across the school, and teachers and pupils have commented on the calmer atmosphere at the start of the day

 - Quieter and less confident pupils now have more friendships across different year groups